top of page

 How did Trevor and Natasha come to have such high levels of cadmium?

 The main source of cadmium accumulation in New Zealand soils is superphosphate.
-Cadmium is also found in aviation fuel and diesel.
-It is used as an anti-corrosive and as an anti-fouling agent on baot hulls.
-I see a lot of cadmium in farmers, engineers and mechanics.
+Cadmium is also found in some aviation fuels and diesel.
+It is used as an anti-corrosive and as an anti-fouling agent on boat hulls.
+I see a lot of cadmium in farmers, engineers, and mechanics.
 Many suffer toxic elements-related diseases as they get older.

 Here is a typical HTMA for an older farmer: